Expansion of Random Graphs: New Proofs, New Results: Introduction

 \end{thm*} \begin{rem} In fact, in the case of the bouquet, the growth rates in the statement of the last theorem remain the same if we assume every word has only a single critical subgroup.
 That is, the r.h.s.~gives also the growth rate of the \emph{number} of words in $\left(X\cup X^{-1}\right)^{t}$ with primitivity rank $m$ - see Theorem \ref{thm:prim-rank-distr}. \end{rem} Table \ref{tab:Primitivity-Rank-and-fixed-points} summarizes the content of Theorems \ref{thm:avg_fixed_pts}, \ref{thm:bound-for-m-in-general-Omega} and \ref{thm:prim-rank-distr} \footnote{The number $2k-2+\frac{2}{2k-3}$ in the last row of the table is the exponential growth rate of the set of primitives in $\F_{k}$, namely of $\left|\cpt^{\infty}\left(B_{\frac{d}{2}}\right)\right|$.
 (Primitive words have no critical subgroups.)
 This result is not necessary for the current work, and is established in a separate paper \cite{PW14}, using completely different techniques.
 We use it here only to show that our bounds for $\sum_{w\in\cptm\left(B_{\frac{d}{2}}\right)}\left|\crit\left(w\right)\right|$ are tight - see Section \ref{sec:distr-of-prim-rank}. }.

 Whereas in the special case of the bouquet we count words in $\F_{k}$ of a given length and a given primitivity rank, the case of a general graph concerns the equivalent question for words which in addition belong to some fixed subgroups of $\F_{k}$.
-(There is one such subgroup for each vertex $v$ of $\Omega$: the one consisting of the words which correspond to closed paths at $v$.)
-The fact that the bounds in Corollary \ref{cor:non-reduced-words_upper_bound} are better than those in Theorem \ref{thm:bound-for-m-in-general-Omega} explains the gap between Theorems \ref{thm:2sqrt(d-1)+1} and \ref{thm:base-d-regular} which are tight up to a small \emph{additive} constant, and Theorem \ref{thm:sqrt3-times-rho} which is tight up to a small \emph{multiplicative }factor (assuming, of course, that Conjecture \ref{conj:friedman} is true).
+(There is one such subgroup for each vertex $v$ of $\Omega$: the one consisting of the words which correspond to closed walks at $v$.)
+The fact that the bounds in Corollary \ref{cor:non-reduced-words_upper_bound} are better than those in Theorem \ref{thm:bound-for-m-in-general-Omega} explains the gap between Theorems \ref{thm:2sqrt(d-1)+1} and \ref{thm:base-d-regular} which are tight up to a small \emph{additive} constant, and Theorem \ref{thm:sqrt3-times-rho} which is tight up to a small \emph{multiplicative }factor.